-We recognize revenues from services provided under our client contracts on a cost-plus, time-and-materials or unit-price basis.
+We recognize revenues from services provided under our client contracts on a cost-plus, time-and-materials, fixed price, contingent fee or unit-price basis.
 Under cost-plus arrangements, we apply a mark-up (based on the service levels we achieve) to the contractually agreed direct and apportioned indirect costs we incur and invoice the client for the marked-up cost.
 Time-and-materials arrangements typically involve billings based on productive minutes or hours as we perform the related services.
 Unit-price arrangements involve billings based on productive units (such as the number of e-mail responses) as we deliver the services to the client.
 If we do not estimate the resources and time required for a unit-price project accurately or do not meet our contractual obligations within the required timeframe, we could incur a material adverse effect on our business, results of operations, financial condition and cash flows.

 Revenues also include amounts representing reimbursable expenses that are billed to and reimbursed by our clients and typically include telecommunication and travel-related costs.
 The amount of reimbursable expenses that we incur, and any resulting revenues, can vary significantly from period to period depending on each client's situation and on the type of services provided.
-For the three months ended March 31, 2007 and March 31, 2006, 4.5% and 4.8%, respectively, of our revenues represent reimbursement of such expenses.
+For the three months ended September 30, 2007 and September 30, 2006, 4.1% and 4.0%, respectively, of our revenues represent reimbursement of such expenses.
+For the nine months ended September 30, 2007 and September 30, 2006, 4.6% and 4.1%, respectively, of our revenues represent reimbursement of such expenses.